Edimentals: The Art of Edible Ornamentals. A One-Day Course Culminating with an Evening Meal at Local Inn. | 8th October 2026.

 Join us for a day celebrating the extraordinary world of edimentals — plants that are as beautiful as they are delicious.
 Guided by horticulturist Chris Smith of Pennard Plants, a specialist Somerset nursery with one of the country’s most extensive ranges of edible ornamentals, this immersive one-day course explores how to grow, combine and enjoy these remarkable plants to bring richness, colour and flavour to both garden and table.

-From chard and calendula to fennel, daylilies, nasturtiums and orache, edimentals reveal the deep connection between the aesthetic and the edible.
+From chard and calendula to fennel, daylilies, nasturtiums and orache, edimentals reveal the connection between the aesthetic and the edible.
 Through demonstrations, hands-on planting, tasting sessions and discussion, you will learn how these striking plants can transform borders, kitchen gardens and containers while supporting biodiversity and expanding the culinary landscape.

-This course runs twice: Thursday 8th October and Saturday 10th October.
+This course runs twice: Thursday 8th October 2026 and Saturday 10th October 2026.

-After a day spent between the kitchen and garden at The Old Vicarage, guests are invited to join us later that evening at a local inn for a chef-prepared supper showcasing unusual edimentals — including preserved ingredients from the Asterion garden and fresh harvests gathered during the course.
-Our October courses form part of a wider Edimental Extravaganza Week hosted by the inn to highlight this often-overlooked source of flavour and inspiration.
+After a day spent between the kitchen table and garden at The Old Vicarage, guests are invited to join us later that evening at The Holcombe restaurant for a chef-prepared supper showcasing unusual edimentals — including preserved ingredients from The Old Vicarage garden and fresh harvests gathered during the course.

 What the day covers: